Between Paths

 2025.
 Digital Photography

-I consider myself agnostic—not from rejection, but from a desire for honest discovery.
-The mala beads I wear, blessed on my behalf by my mother, are a symbol of this journey.
-Though I choose not to participate in traditional worship, I carry them daily as both a connection to her and an emblem of my own evolving questions.
-They speak to a spiritual path defined by seeking, not certainty.
+I am agnostic, not out of rejection, but out of a desire for genuine discovery.
+The mala beads I wear—blessed on my behalf by my mother, though I decline traditional worship—embody this search.
+They are both a connection to family and an emblem of my evolving questions, testifying to a spiritual journey defined by seeking rather than certainty.

-This project takes inspiration from the Eightfold Path, using it as a framework to reflect on how we might live ethically without relying on inherited doctrines.
-The meditative, repetitive act of bead-counting becomes a metaphor: How can we live with integrity while still searching for our truth?
-How do we honor our traditions while forging a spiritual identity of our own?
+Guided by the Eightfold Path, this work meditates on the possibility of ethical living without inherited doctrine.
+The repetitive, mindful act of bead-counting becomes a metaphor for perpetual questioning: How can one live with integrity while still searching for truth?
+How do we honor tradition while forging our own spiritual identity?